-- 3. Example: 11:42 pm November 3, 1959=1959-11-03 23:42 - a.
+- mm = two digits of minute (00 through 59) - 3.
+Example: 11:42 pm November 3, 1959=1959-11-03 23:42 a.
 1959-11-03T23:42 is also valid - 4.
-Midnight = 00:00, not 24:00 - If Initial Lactate Level Collection = 1, then the following MUST be completed: - o Initial Lactate Level Collection Datetime - Initial Lactate Level - If Initial Lactate Level Collection is blank or contains a value of 2, then the following MUST be blank: - Initial Lactate Level Collection Datetime - o Initial Lactate Level - Cannot have been after Discharge Datetime. - If there is more than one date of documentation for the Initial Lactate Level Collection, use the following order to determine which date to abstract. - 1.
+Midnight = 00:00, not 24:00 - If Initial Lactate Level Collection = 1, then the following MUST be completed: - o Initial Lactate Level Collection Datetime - o Initial Lactate Level - If Initial Lactate Level Collection is blank or contains a value of 2, then the following MUST be blank: - o Initial Lactate Level Collection Datetime - o Initial Lactate Level - Cannot have been after Discharge Datetime. - If there is more than one date of documentation for the Initial Lactate Level Collection, use the following order to determine which date to abstract. - 1.
 Laboratory documentation indicating date lactate was drawn.

 - 2. Non-narrative location indicating lactate was drawn with an associated date (e.g., sepsis flowsheet, checklist, screening). - 3.
-Narrative note indicating lactate is drawn with an associated date. - If there is not a lactate draw or collected date documented, but there is supportive documentation that a lactate was drawn, use the date of the earliest supportive documentation (e.g., lactate sent to lab, lactate received date, lactate result date). - Use documentation specifying the date a lactate was actually drawn or collected.
-Do not use documentation such as "Labs Drawn" as it is not specific for lactate level. - Do not use a physician order for lactate levels as it does not specify that lactate level was drawn or reported, unless there is a notation of "drawn" or "collected" next to the order, including a date.
+Narrative note indicating lactate is drawn with an associated date. - If there is not a lactate draw or collected date documented, but there is supportive documentation that a lactate was drawn, use the date of the earliest supportive documentation (e.g., lactate sent to lab, lactate received date, lactate result date). - Use documentation specifying a lactate was actually drawn or collected. - Do not use documentation such as "Labs Drawn" as it is not specific for lactate level. - Do not use a physician order for lactate levels as it does not specify that lactate level was drawn; however, you may use a physician order that has a notation "drawn" or "collected" next to it.